How to Save Money on Your Rental

 - Check in & Check Out Key Exchange

-- Parking Space
+- Parking Fees

-Get a total that incorporates taxes, pet and other extra fees.
+Get a total that incorporates taxes, pet and other additional fees.

-Where to Get Help
+Where to Get Assistance

-Congratulations!
-All that is left is enjoying your vacation!
+Congrats!
+All that is left is making the most of your vacation!

 During your Stay

 - Photograph at your arrival.
 Take notes of any problems soon after you arrive.
 We also advise promptly calling the property manager with a report of any wear and tear, along with your request for any necessary fixes.

 - You might need instructions for a fireplace, TV or spa tub.
 Call your property manager.
 They are there to help.
 A brief phone call eliminates many hassles.

 - Remember to respect your neighbors.
 Permanent residents most likely live within earshot.
 Respecting late-night quiet hours and vehicle parking restrictions can make a trip a good deal more relaxing.